Henery X (long)

 Ever since he could remember, 20-year-old Gift Anderson has been homeless.
-He never knew his father, who was killed when he was two-years-old.
+Someone killed his father when he was two-years-old.
 And his mother passed away on his fifteenth birthday.
 All he has ever known in his short time of existence and outside of being homeless is that his mother loved him like nothing else known and he loved her... just as much as he loved to write.

 His mom named him “Gift” because she deemed him her gift from God.
-But little did she know he would soon be deemed a gift to the world... by the world.
+Little did she know he would soon be recognized as a gift to the world... by the world.

 Since he was a baby, everyone who came in contact with Gift fell in love with him.
 Never once had he ever complained or cried, not even after the doctor tapped him on his little bottom.
-He just wiggled a bit to let it be known he was alive.
+He wiggled a bit to let them know he was alive.

 Gift was a source of comfort for so many because every time he spoke, it was with a gentle calmness and his words... were always encouraging.

 Even though he was in a worse place than most, he always regarded himself as blessed and made others feel the same way... regardless of what they were going through.
 And for his willingness to be a light amid the darkness, all around him ensured he never wanted for food or drink.

 Since the age of nine, Gift wrote his thoughts.
 He had hundreds of notebooks filled with his style of inspiration.
 He allowed any and everyone who wanted to read his writing to do so, and all who had... it forever transformed them.

 One day, as fortune would have it, a 22-year-old female journalist came strolling through the area where Gift called home for many years.
 She was researching why people ended up homeless because she wanted to help by writing a story that would bring attention to this unfortunate situation.
 While speaking with an older woman, she was made aware of Gift.
 Her curiosity was more than piqued.
 She had to meet this special young man she heard such great things about.